arcusmaximus/YTSubConverter/README.md

 * `{\i}` - italic
 * `{\u}` - underline
 * `{\fn}` - font.
 (See above for list of allowed fonts)
+* `{\fs}` - font size.
+If you set it to e.g. twice the size defined in the style, the YouTube subtitle will be twice the default size.
 * `{\c}` or `{\1c}` - regular text color
 * `{\2c}` - unsung karaoke text color
 * `{\3c}` - outline color